MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Custom-XML-Part-Overview-for-Word-Report-Layouts.md

 ---
+title: Word Report Layouts on Custom XML Parts
-title: "Custom XML Part Overview for Word Report Layouts" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: Word report layouts are built on custom XML parts for mapping the data into a report when the report is run from the Dynamics NAV client. ms.custom: na ms.date: 10/24/2017 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na